pabasarak/CarND-MPC-Project/README.md

 A third degree polynomial was used to fit waypoints.
 The waypoints preprocessed by converting them into local positions based on the car's location.

 ## Latency
-The latency dt was set to 100ms and next predicted positions were used, than the current positions.
+The dt  chosen  is 100ms and the latency is also 100ms.

+### To solve the latency problem, followings were done,

+* The next state prediction positions used for solving the equations.
+* Minimized the cross track, heading, and velocity errors.
+* Minimized the use of actuators, and achieve smooth corners
+* Minimized the value gap between sequential actuations

 ## Results